 I am a postdoctoral scholar at the Center for Sign, Gesture, and Language at the University of Chicago.
-I also work as a research assistant in the Sign Language Linguistics Lab as well as the Chicago Language Modeling Lab.
+Previously, I worked as a research assistant in the Sign Language Linguistics Lab as well as the Chicago Language Modeling Lab.
 I have many research interests, particularly articulatory phonetics and phonology, morphology, and computational approaches to each.
 I am currently working on projects involving sign language phonetics and phonology, how perception and action influence gesture, and how gesture and sign languages interact.

-Broadly speaking, I'm interested in how humans use their bodies to communicate both linguistically and non-linguistically.
+Broadly speaking, I’m interested in how humans use their bodies to communicate both linguistically and non-linguistically.
 My primary focus is on how signers (people who use sign languages) use their body, arms, and hands in linguistic systems.
-How are the infinite possible configurations for a given articulator divided into meaningful groups (ie phonological units)?
+How are the infinite number of possible configurations for a given articulator divided into meaningful groups (ie phonological units)?
 How much variation is allowed within these groups?
 What are the factors that contribute to this variation?

-Since the fall of 2009, I've been working with a research group consisting of researchers specializing in linguistics, speech and language processing, and computer vision, with the goal of developing automated sign language recognition tools.
+Since the fall of 2009, I’ve been working with a research group consisting of researchers who specialize in linguistics, speech and language processing, and computer vision, with the goal of developing automated sign language recognition tools.
 This collaboration fostered my interest in the phonetics of sign languages.
-I hope to continue to develop models and tools that contribute both to our knowledge of phonetics generally, as well as inform automatic recognizers of fingerspelling.
+I hope to continue to develop models and tools that contribute both to our knowledge of phonetics generally, and inform automatic recognizers of fingerspelling.